The Connection Between Inflammation and Breast Cancer

 Accordingly, a growing number of studies support that chronic inflammation has ties to breast cancer and that working with your doctor to help prevent and control chronic inflammation may help lower your risk.

 Inflammation is an immune system response to an irritant.
 As soon as you prick your finger, come in contact with an allergen or catch a cold, your immune system activates, sending an army of white blood cells to fight off “foreign invaders” like bacteria and viruses.
 Even injuries such as a sprained ankle, tennis elbow and tendonitis cause inflammation, as white blood cells flood injured areas to remove bacteria and dead cellular debris.
 Sometimes, inflammation is noticeable (redness and swelling that appear in an injured area); this is referred to as acute inflammation.
 Chronic inflammation, however, occurs on a deeper, more internal level and is usually invisible.
-This can mask that underlying, potentially dangerous health issues like heart disease, autoimmune disorders (lupus, rheumatoid arthritis, Sjögren’s syndrome) or cancer may be brewing.
+This can mask underlying, potentially dangerous health issues like heart disease, autoimmune disorders (lupus, rheumatoid arthritis, Sjögren’s syndrome) or cancer that may be brewing.

 Chronic Inflammation and Cancer